TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 24/Acts 24.18.md

 ---

-amidst which they found me purified in the temple, with no crowd, nor yet with tumult: but [there were] certain Jews from Asia--
+amid which certain Jews from Asia found me purified in the temple, not with a mob, nor with turmoil.